PaddlePaddle/Paddle/paddle/framework/net_design.md

 # Network Design

-`Network` is the container and controller of a set of operators, user can build a real network from a `NetDef` which is a protobuf message and use `Network.Run()` to run all the operators in the network.
+`Network` is the container and controller of a set of operators, user can build a real network from a `NetDesc` which is a protobuf message and use `Network.Run()` to run all the operators in the network.

-The `Network` will

-- manage all the operators contained in the network.
-- not own any `Variable`.
+A network object knows all Operators belonging to this network.
+Variables, which are inputs and outputs of these operators, are created and managed by a hierarchy of Scope objects.

 # API

-## NetBase
+## Net
 To make the `Network` extendable, a base class is defined like this

 ```c++